There's Still Time to Make a Positive Impact: GTCF 2024 Year-End Giving Deadlines

 Thus, over the years, a community foundation becomes a collection of many stories.
 Each tells how people have contributed to their community’s philanthropic history.

-GTCF has grown substantially over the past four decades, reaching more than $150 million in total assets, housing more than 600 funds and giving out more than $150 million in grants and scholarships.
+GTCF has grown substantially over the past four decades, reaching more than $180 million in total assets (as of 6/30/24), housing more than 600 funds and distributing more than $150 million in funding.
 Through endowed resources, individually directed grants, and community partnerships, GTCF is a catalyst for positive change.

 GTCF was built to respond to Pierce County’s evolving needs: